Monthly Tech-Tip | No tracking! No ads! |

 Here are the ones you likely cannot afford (and maybe don't want):

 -Rhino is usable for CAD but is polygonal and targeted at modelling.
-It is not fully parametric and does not have a traditional timeline (however Rhino+Grasshopper is life-changing for geeks, both for CAD and modelling). $1000 to buy but upgrading is $500+.
+It is not fully parametric and does not have a traditional timeline (however, Rhino+Grasshopper is life-changing for geeks, both for CAD and modelling). $1000 to buy, but upgrading is $500+.

 Some upcoming possibilities:

 -FreeCAD is becoming more viable.
 It is parametric, has constraints and exports and imports popular formats (but with lots of issues).
 Its model tree is equivalent to the Fusion 360 timeline, but more clunky and depends on careful setting of constraints.
-The learning curve right now puts it out of practical reach of most.
+The learning curve right now puts it out of reach of most.
 But a capital injection, like Blender got, is coming.

 -Shapr 3D costs $299/yr, also works on iPad (which Fusion 360 does not), and uses the Parasolid engine like OnShape and SolidWorks.
-But it seems to be targeted at being intuitive for conceptual modeling and quick prototyping for drawings that are finalized in other products (limited support for accurate feature placement, constraints, parametrics and boolean operations).
+But it seems to be targeted at being intuitive for conceptual modelling and quick prototyping for drawings that are finalized in other products (limited support for accurate feature placement, constraints, parametrics and boolean operations).

 This picture has its own page with more detail, click here to see it.